 Location: Serving clients in Massachusetts and Colorado (virtual-only) My Approach: My approach to therapy is varied and individualized.
 I believe deeply in the human power

 Location: Serving clients in the Greater Boston Region (in-person) and broader Massachusetts (virtual) License: MA-LICSW #00123944 My Approach: I believe in client-centered care and working

-Location: Serving clients in Massachusetts (virtual only) License: MA License Pending My Approach: I use a collaborative and strengths-based approach focused on evidence-based practices to
+Location: Serving clients in Massachusetts (virtual only) License: MA-LCSW #229895 My Approach: I use a collaborative and strengths-based approach focused on evidence-based practices to help

 Now accepting clients for therapy.